 1/2 teaspoon baking soda

-1 cup (200 g) sugar
+1 cup (200 g) granulated sugar

 8 tablespoons (112 g) unsalted butter, at room temperature

-1 egg (60 g, out of shell) at room temperature, beaten
+1 egg (50 g, weighed out of shell) at room temperature, beaten

 1 teaspoon pure vanilla extract

-1/2 cup (4 fl. oz.) milk (any kind, just not nonfat), at room temperature
+1/2 cup (4 fl. oz.) milk or buttermilk, at room temperature

 Preheat your oven to 350°F. Grease a 9 inch round cake pan, and set it aside.